Could digital media startups fill the vacuum left by community newspapers?

 And Brady’s business and approach appears to be expanding.
 His company, Spirited Media, acquired Denverite, a small digital newsroom in Denver, Colorado, last year.

-They are not alone.
 There are a growing number of digital media startups, like Brady’s, that are taking the place of traditional community news organizations, but questions remain whether they can fill the news vacuum growing across the United States.
-Even more wonder if it can ever be economically solvent, as some turn to for-profit models and others pursue nonprofit avenues.
+It's not clear if these companies can ever be economically solvent, as some turn to for-profit models and others pursue nonprofit avenues.

 Brady's former employer Digital First Media owns the Denver Post, which has laid off nearly two-thirds of its staff via numerous cuts, declining from its peak of nearly 300 people.